The world of blogging is a minefield.

 It’s as simple as ABC.

-Basically, having a blog provides you with a PR platform where you can communicate and engage with potential consumers or clients (for free!)
+Basically, the main reason why you need a blog is that it provides you with a PR platform where you can communicate and engage with potential consumers or clients (for free!)

 If you do blogging right, you’ll soon find that your website traffic increases significantly, sales or demand for your services rises, and you develop a loyal customer or client base.